I began blogging in 2004. You could say I have a little experience.

-I also have a massive yearly calendar from NeuYear on the wall beside my desk.
+I also have a massive yearly calendar from NeuYear beside my desk.
 I prefer the Monday first dating, love that months don’t abruptly break, but blend into the next, and purchase the dry erase version so I can make changes when necessary.

 Invest in Education